saksham-jain177/MentorZero/README.md

 ---

-## Deliverables (what’s included)
-- Backend API (FastAPI) with:
-  - Teach/chat endpoints with retrieval‑augmented generation (hybrid dense+BM25; MMR diversification; optional query rewriting)
-  - AutoLearn streaming endpoint (Server‑Sent Events) with judge cascade and cache
-  - Upload/ingest endpoints (text/url) with chunking, embedding, FAISS indexing
-  - Health endpoints (`/llm_health`, `/judge_health`), metrics (`/metrics/performance`)
-  - Background task processor for long‑running jobs
-- Agent services:
-  - Optimized AutoLearn scorer: in‑memory + SQLite cache; fast→heavy judge cascade; error instrumentation
-  - Embedding service (SentenceTransformers if available; deterministic fallback when offline)
-  - Vector store (FAISS local index)
-  - Teaching orchestration (RAG + few‑shot with accepted examples)
-- Data layer:
-  - SQLite with SQLAlchemy models for Users/Sessions/Interactions
-  - Synthetic examples store
-  - EvaluationCache and PerformanceMetrics tables
-- Frontend (vanilla JS/CSS/HTML):
-  - Minimalist Chat + integrated Upload (collapsible) + AutoLearn Observer
-  - Live SSE observer with granular events, copy/download log, progress bar, and judge rationales
-  - Local persistence (chat history, optimization versions, theme, help seen)
-  - Global Help guide (floating “?”) with consistent modal UX across pages
-- Dev/test assets:
-  - End‑to‑end test script, sample integration tests
-  - Automated table creation on startup; standalone `migrate_db.py` kept for manual runs

----

-## Absolute Zero (AZ) vs our AutoLearn
+## Absolute Zero (AZ): Reinforced Self‑play Reasoning with Zero Data

-Absolute Zero (AZ) refers to a family of methods that improve reasoning without labeled data by self‑play/self‑evaluation and reinforcement‑style acceptance.
-In practice:
-- The agent proposes tasks/answers, evaluates quality with internal rules/LLM‑as‑judge, and reinforces by keeping the best outputs.
+Absolute Zero improves reasoning without labeled data via self‑play and self‑evaluation with reinforcement‑style acceptance.
+The agent proposes candidates, scores them under internal rules and an LLM‑as‑judge, and keeps only the highest‑quality outputs.

-What we implement now
+What we ship now
 - Self‑generation of Q/A examples by topic
-- Multi‑check validation + LLM‑as‑a‑judge scoring
+- Multi‑check validators + LLM‑as‑judge scoring with fast→heavy judge cascade
-- Auto‑acceptance with a configurable threshold and judge cascade
+- Auto‑acceptance using a configurable threshold and judge margin
-- Caching of evaluations (memory + SQLite) to make self‑play affordable locally
+- Cached evaluations (RAM + SQLite) to keep self‑play affordable locally
-- Reuse of accepted examples as few‑shots at inference (prompt‑level “learning”)
+- Reuse of accepted examples as few‑shots at inference

-What we intentionally do not do by default
-- We do not update base model weights every iteration.
-For local UX we focus on retrieval, prompting, and caching.
-A PEFT fine‑tuning step can be added to adapt weights to your accepted data when desired.
+Not default (by design)
+- No iterative weight updates.
+We optimize retrieval, prompting, and caching for local UX.

-Optional PEFT track (planned/opt‑in)
+Optional PEFT (opt‑in)
-- Export accepted examples → LoRA/QLoRA → adapter weights → serve via Ollama or another runtime that supports adapters.
+- Export accepted examples → LoRA/QLoRA → adapter weights → serve via an Ollama‑compatible runtime

 ---